tijmenvanetten/Myrmidon/README.md

 --> Sure.
 Please book an appointment with your doctor from the following time slots: 10AM, 11AM, 12PM, 1PM.
 1PM

 --> Perfect.
-We have booked an appointment with Dr Tijmen at 1PM.
+We have booked an appointment with dr. Chandrasekharan, at 1PM.
 ```
 ## Myrmidon Team Members:
   * Philippos Giavridis